 You want to restore fast in case things do not go as desired.

-If you do not have it already, then you can read our guide on how to install WPVivid, and how to back up your website with WPVivid, and in case you will need, how to restore a WordPress website with WPVivid.
+If you do not have it already, then you can read our guide on how to install WPVivid, and how to back up your website with WPVivid, and in case you will need, how to transfer a WordPress website with WPVivid.

 Step by Step: How to upgrade a WordPress site to the latest PHP version?